-6.6 Liveability
+7.6 Liveability

-As outlined above, the Site has been identified as one capable of accommodating medium-density residential development to meet the future housing needs for the municipality and metropolitan Melbourne.
+As outlined above, the site has been identified as one capable of accommodating medium-density residential development to meet the future housing needs for the municipality and metropolitan Melbourne.

-The DPO5 seeks to ensure that variety of housing types are provided across the Site.
-The proposed Development Plan reflects this with a mix of townhouse dwelling of two (2) to three (3) storeys in height and seven (7) indicative dwelling typologies that will provide for high quality and liveable dwelling options for future occupants.
+The DPO5 seeks to ensure that variety of housing types are provided across the site.
+The proposed Development Plan reflects this with a mix of townhouse dwellings of two (2) to three (3) storeys in height and sixteen (16) indicative dwelling typologies that will provide for high quality and liveable dwelling options for future occupants.